vigneshvetrivel8/nftbd/README.md

 functions part 1, part 1, functions part 2, part 2,part 3.

-Now if we want to see the webpage with existing database, then we may uncomment the code in part 1, part 2 and part 3.
-And run "python manage.py runserver" to view the webpage.
+Now if we want to see the webpage with existing database, then run "python manage.py runserver" to view the webpage.

 If we want to load the database from scratch and then run the website, steps given below can be followed:
+* comment part 1, part 2, part 3.
 * first migrate to zero.
 * Then makemigrations.
 * Then uncomment all 5 parts(functions part 1, part 1, functions part 2, part 2,part 3).